NamsyJay/Installing-Prometheus-Grafana-on-Linux/README.md

 7) Access the Prometheus web interface and dashboard.

-# How to Install and Configure Node Exporter on the Client
+## How To Install And Configure Node Exporter On The Client
 Before a remote system can be monitored, it must have some type of client to collect the statistics.
 Several third-party clients are available.
 However, for ease of use, Prometheus recommends the Node Exporter client.
 After Node Exporter is installed on a client, the client can be added to the list of servers to scrape in prometheus.yml.

 To install Node Exporter, follow these steps.
 Repeat these instructions for every client.